ayepRahman/react-redux-saga-boilerplate/README.md

 ### Quick scaffolding

-Create components, containers, routes, selectors and sagas right from the CLI!
+Create components, containers, actions, selectors, sagas and more right from the CLI!

 ### Component-centric splitting